NRA Personal Protection Outside The Home-Level One

 Requirements

-Prerequisite: This course is for adult individuals who are not disqualified from possessing a firearm as defined by applicable federal, state, or local law and are of good repute and possess defensive pistol skills presented in the NRA Basics of Personal Protection In The Home Course.
-Participants must also understand the basic legal concepts relating to the use of firearms in self-defense, and must know and observe not only general gun safety rules, but also those safety principles that are specific to defensive situations.
-Prospective participants can demonstrate that they have the requisite knowledge, skills, and attitudes by producing an NRA Basic Personal Protection In The Home Course Certificate, NRA Basic CCW Course Certificate, NRA Defensive Pistol Certificate or by passing the pre-course evaluationif you have your Maryland Wear and Carry or any local/state CCW permit.
+Prerequisite: Participants must also understand the basic legal concepts relating to the use of firearms in self-defense, and must know and observe not only general gun safety rules, but also those safety principles that are specific to defensive situations.
+Prospective participants can demonstrate that they have the requisite knowledge, skills, and attitudes by producing an NRA Basic Personal Protection In The Home Course Certificate, NRA Basic CCW or by passing the pre-course evaluation if student have an state/local CCW permit.